 We intend to continue to make investments to support our business growth and may require additional funds to respond to business challenges, including the need to develop new features to enhance our portfolio improve our operating infrastructure, or acquire complementary businesses and technologies.
 Accordingly, we may need to engage in equity or debt financings to secure additional funds.
 If we raise additional equity or equity-linked financing, our stockholders may experience significant dilution of their ownership interests and the market price of our common stock could decline.
 For example, in July 2018, we issued our 2023 Notes (the "2023 Notes") and in June 2020 we issued our 2025 Notes (the "2025 Notes").
 Any conversion of the outstanding 2023 Notes and 2025 Notes (the "2023 Notes," together with the "2025 Notes," the "Notes") into common stock will dilute the ownership interests of existing stockholders to the extent we deliver shares upon conversion of such Notes.
 See the risk factor entitled "The issuance of additional stock in connection with financings, acquisitions, investments, our stock incentive plans, the conversion of our Notes or exercise of the related Warrants, or otherwise will dilute all other stockholders."
 The holders of our Notes have priority over holders of our common stock, and if we engage in future debt financings, the holders of such additional debt would also have priority over the holders of our common stock.
 Current and future indebtedness may also contain terms that, among other things, restrict our ability to incur additional indebtedness.
-We may also be required to take other actions that would otherwise be in the interests of the debt holders and would require us to maintain specified liquidity or other ratios, any of which could harm our business, operating results, and financial condition.
-We may not be able to obtain additional financing on terms favorable to us, if at all.
-If we are unable to obtain adequate financing or financing on terms satisfactory to us when we re
+We may also be required to take other actions that would otherwise be in the interests of the debt holders and would require us to maintain specified liquidity or other ratios, any of which could harm our business, operating results, and financing on terms satisfactory to us when we require it, our ability to continue to support our business growth and to respond to business challenges could be significantly impaired, and our business may